Skip to Content

 1. Purpose

-To support all students to succeed and identify and to manage students at risk of not completing their course of study.
+The purpose of this policy is to support all students to succeed, and to identify and manage students at risk of not completing their course of study.

 2. Scope

-Where this policy refers to CIT, it includes CIT Solutions.
+Where this policy refers to CIT, it includes CIT Solutions (CITSol).

 This policy applies to:

-• all nationally recognised training on Canberra Institute of Technology (CIT) scope of registration
+• all nationally recognised training on the Canberra Institute of Technology (CIT) scope of registration

-• all students enrolled on any nationally recognised training on the CIT scope of registration
+• all students enrolled in any nationally recognised training on the CIT scope of registration

 This policy does not apply to: